 If you’re using Gist Sync mode, Mak will choose private Gist by default and will never sync without your permission.

 Gist is a product from GitHub.
 Gist downloading / uploading only happens between you and GitHub.

 Normally the browser will not clean up your local cache.
 But if you accidentally do that, all your documents will be lost.

 Please manually backup (set:export) or sync (Gist) your documents as frequently as possible.

-Be careful.
+So please be careful.
 There’s no way to recover if you have lost them.